Baltimore Ravens franchise tag DT Justin Madubuike

 "We were unable to agree on a contract extension with Justin before the deadline and will use the franchise tag.
 Justin is a great player and person, and we will continue to negotiate a long-term deal with him," DeCosta said.

-Remaining in Baltimore, Madubuike is set to make nearly $22 million in 2024.
+Remaining in Baltimore, Madubuike is set to make over $20 million in 2024.

 Madubuike, recognized as one of the NFL's best defensive lineman, comes off a breakout season - reaching career highs with 13 sacks in 2023, according to the NFL.